 But you are going to get so comfortable flying an ILS/Visual via the script above, that when you come across a non towered airport with an ILS, 170kts to the FAF is just how you always do it.

-Some pilots prefer to switch the navigation source to VOR/LOC during the base turn and intercepting in APR mode.
 While permitted, it is poor form at a large airport with parallel approaches.
 The autopilot will sometimes overshoot final when intercepting using the VOR/LOC source.
 It takes very little overshoot to get a callout from a controller.

 You might hear this at O'Hare or Los Angeles.
 Not a big deal, just move the flaps 30 call until after passing the FAF.